jeev20/OpenAI-Streamlit-WebApp/readme.md

   ```bash
   docker run -p 8501:8501 --name openai-streamlit-webapp -e OPENAI_API_KEY=$env:OPENAI_API_KEY  openai-streamlit-webapp
   ```
-* Open the browser with address `http://localhost:8501`
+* Open the browser with address `http://localhost:8501` or `http://YOURLOCALIP:8501`
+* For subsequent runs `docker start openai-streamlit-webapp`

 #### Caveat with docker
 The negative with running this on docker is that you will have to setup additional volumes on the host machine which are mapped to the containers folders `images` and `logs`.
 Doing this will ensure that you have all historical promts saved on disk and the images or logs are not wiped out when deleting the container.